 Check out our complete guide to local marketing for more local marketing strategies.

 Local SEO is an optimization process that enhances the visibility of your business when someone searches for companies similar to yours in your area.

-Let’s say you run a café in Illinois and want to attract customers from Aurora.
-This is when local SEO can boost awareness for your business, helping you appear at the top of search engine results whenever someone searches for cafés in Illinois or the best cafes in Aurora.
+Let’s say you run an agency that does SEO for roofers and wants to attract customers from Aurora.
+This is when local SEO can boost awareness for your business, helping you appear at the top of search engine results whenever someone searches for roofer marketing agencies in Illinois or the best SEO agencies in Aurora.”

 If you are still confused about the importance of local SEO in 2020, get this: 72% of customers who conduct a local search end up visiting the store within five miles.